-I admit that I was very puzzled by this book.
+I admit that I was very puzzled by THE BEAR AND THE NIGHTINGALE.
 At the beginning, it sounded like a set of linked short stories.
 Oh well, I said to myself, the author clearly loves Russian folklore, so I suppose she is going to tell us her favorite stories.

 Slowly, the book coalesced into a narrative centered on Vasya Petrovna, a young girl with The Sight.
 Of the five children born to her mother and father, she is the most like her mother, who was similarly gifted.
 There is also talk of a grandmother (her mother’s mother?) who also had this Gift.

 Unfortunately, Vasya’s mother dies shortly after her birth, and in a household made up mostly of men, Vasya has no-one who is able to trammel her wildness.
 Consequently, she behaves like a boy.
 Not only does Vasya have The Sight, she is unusually good with horses.
 Of course, this tiny 14-year-old is able to ride savage stallions that would make grown men pale with fear.